-It is probable that a human will eventually be killed in a swimwith-dolphin attraction, more likely in one of the many new facilities in the developing world being built and operated by entrepreneurs who know little about dolphins but anticipate a large profit from this lucrative tourist activity.
+It is probable that a human will eventually be killed in a swimwith-dolphin attraction, more likely in one of the many new facilities operated by entrepreneurs who know little about dolphins but anticipate a large profit from this lucrative tourism activity.

-Petting pool dolphins also inflicted injuries to members of the public in the past.
-Teasing by visitors and other inappropriate behavior, such as touching sensitive areas of the dolphin's body, like the eyes or blowhole, increased the likelihood of aggression by the dolphins.
+In the past, petting pool dolphins also injured members of the public.
+563 Teasing by visitors and other inappropriate behavior, such as touching sensitive areas of the dolphin's body, like the eyes or blowhole, increased the likelihood of aggression by the dolphins.
 These actions are less likely in monitored feeding sessions, such as "trainer for a day" programs, but the risk is not entirely eliminated as long as untrained members of the public are allowed to interact with these wild animals.
+The public does not interact with chimpanzees or tigers (especially full-grown adults) in reputable zoos; they should not be allowed to interact with marine mammals either.

 Despite their portrayal by the public display industry as happy, friendly, and playful animals, marine mammals are-with the exception of the sirenians-predators.
 Moreover, in the wild, the behavior they direct toward conspecifics and other marine mammals can be aggressive and sometimes violent.
-For example, bottlenose dolphins, the most commonly kept cetacean species in captivity, have been regularly reported attacking and killing members of other cetacean species in the wild, 492 and even attacking and killing conspecifics calves.
-493 Orcas, another commonly kept cetacean, are well known for their predatory behavior and have been recorded killing a wide variety of marine mammal species.
-494 likely to be injured.
+For example, bottlenose dolphins, the most commonly kept cetacean species in captivity, have been regularly reported attacking and killing members of other cetacean species in the wild, 564 and even attacking and killing conspecific calves.
+565 Orcas, another commonly kept cetacean, are well known for their predatory behavior and have been recorded killing a wide variety of marine mammal species.
+566 workers had been injured by the animals (251 cases altogether at that time).567 Those in regular contact with marine mammals or involved with cleaning and repairing enclosures were more likely to be injured.
 Trainers and dolphinarium staff are frequently injured, but these incidents are rarely reported publicly.